Gloria-M/multimodal-MER-dataset/README.md

 ## Annotation

-The annotation process of the new dataset is performed by following steps similar to  [Hu et al.,2009](https://www.semanticscholar.org/paper/Lyric-Text-Mining-in-Music-Mood-Classification-Hu-Downie/e658ec86e033aae370ba680118a04431071cafe1), making use of the social tags associated with songs by listeners.
+The annotation process of the new dataset is performed by following steps similar to  [[Hu et al.,2009]](https://www.semanticscholar.org/paper/Lyric-Text-Mining-in-Music-Mood-Classification-Hu-Downie/e658ec86e033aae370ba680118a04431071cafe1), making use of the social tags associated with songs by listeners.

 Mapping the tracks in the Deezer dataset to the *last.fm* database by their MSD ID, the social tags recorded in year 2011 can be retrieved.
 Along each tag associated with each song, a normalized value representing the number of listeners choosing the tag is provided.